 Compensation and amounts contributed to the 401(k) during the year

-The recordkeeper uses this census data to complete compliance testing for guidelines from the U.S. Department of Labor (DOL) and the IRS.
+The recordkeeper uses this census data to complete nondiscrimination testing following U.S. Department of Labor (DOL) and Internal Revenue Service (IRS) guidelines.

 January 31: Issue Form 1099-R